BDC Hamburger Icon

 Tebra does not directly perform medical coding or billing services but instead partners with companies that offer these services.
 Tebra's software can be used to monitor these third-party medical billers in real time.

-Tebra requires a one-time setup fee of $500 per provider for clients that sign up for its managed billing service.
-This fee is separate from the percentage of monthly collections charged for revenue cycle management.
+Tebra requires a one-time setup fee of $500 per provider for clients who sign up for its Managed Billing service.
+This fee is separate from the percentage of monthly collections charged for RCM.

 Bottom Line